Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 The mobile interface is honestly gorgeous.
 Plus, remember my gripe on having a hard time finding corrections on my work?
 The mobile app has that section in a much more convenient place: on the bottom toolbar, with the rest of the icons.

-Busuu Premium comes in 2 plans, and they’re both pretty reasonable.
-As always, the more of a commitment you make (12 months or 24 months), the cheaper each month will be, but those commitments also mean you’re shelling out a few hundred bucks at signup.
+Busuu Premium comes in 3 plans, and they’re all pretty reasonable.
+As always, the more of a commitment you make (monthly, annually, or biannually), the cheaper each month will be, but those commitments also mean you’re shelling out a few hundred bucks at signup.

 Is Busuu Premium for you?